Title: The Genius of America

 Location: Washington, D.C.

-Context: a speech delivered to a delegation of foreign-born immigrants from the White House re-enforcing the values practiced on American soil
+Context: Coolidge delivers a speech to a delegation of foreign-born immigrants from the White House re-enforcing the values practiced on American soil.

 The members of this delegation, whom I have much pleasure in receiving, are all American citizens who chance to have been born in other countries than our own.
 You have called upon me to testify for yourselves and the millions of others who, though not natives to our soil, are in every other respect through-going, loyal and devoted Americans.
 I am glad to welcome you, not only to this place, but to the full privileges and opportunities, and especially to the full responsibilities and duties, of American citizens.
 It is not very long, as history views matters, since all of us were alien to this soil.
 I suppose that if Methuselah were at this time an American in his period of middle life, and should drop in on our little party, he would regard us all as upstarts.
 Fortunately, American ideas of hospitality have been greatly modified since the times when some of my early American forbears argued the matter with the Indian known as King Philip.
 He and his Indian supporters regarded themselves as the real Americans, and maintained their case all too effectively.